Marina Abramović: Marina Abramović Institute

 The Marina Abramović Institute (MAI) is a performance art organization with a focus on performance, works of long duration, and the use of the "Abramović Method".
 In its early phases, it was a proposed multi-functional museum space in Hudson, New York.
 Abramović purchased the site for the institute in 2007.
 Located in Hudson, New York, the building was built in 1933 and has been used as a theater and community tennis center.
 The building was to be renovated according to a design by Rem Koolhaas and Shohei Shigematsu of OMA.
 The early design phase of this project was funded by a Kickstarter campaign.
 It was funded by more than 4,000 contributors, including Lady Gaga and Jay-Z. The building project was canceled in October 2017 due to its excessive cost.

-The institute continues to operate as a traveling organization.
-To date, MAI has partnered with many institutions and artists internationally, traveling to Brazil, Greece, and Turkey.
+The institute continues to operate as a traveling organization and has partnered with institutions and artists in Brazil, Greece, and Turkey; in Istanbul, Akış/Flux: Marina Abramović + MAI was developed with the Sakıp Sabancı Museum and presented from 31 January to 20 December 2020, combining a survey of Abramović’s practice with long-duration performances and participatory works.

 Collaborations

 In her youth, she was a performer in one of Hermann Nitsch's performances which were part of the Viennese actionism.
 Abramović maintains a friendship with actor James Franco, who interviewed her for The Wall Street Journal in 2009.
 Franco visited her during The Artist Is Present in 2010, and the two also attended the 2012 Met Gala together.
 In July 2013, Abramović worked with Lady Gaga on the pop singer's third album Artpop.
 Gaga's work with Abramović, as well as artists Jeff Koons and Robert Wilson, was displayed at an event titled "ArtRave" on November 10.
 Furthermore, both have collaborated on projects supporting the Marina Abramović Institute, including Gaga's participation in an 'Abramović Method' video and a nonstop reading of Stanisław Lem's sci-fi novel Solaris.

-Also that month, Jay-Z showcased an Abramović-inspired piece at Pace Gallery in New York City.
+Also in July 2013, Jay-Z showcased an Abramović-inspired piece at Pace Gallery in New York City.
 He performed his art-inspired track "Picasso Baby" for six straight hours.
 During the performance, Abramović and several figures in the art world were invited to dance with him standing face to face.
 The footage was later turned into the music video for the aforementioned song.
 She allowed Jay-Z to adapt "The Artist Is Present" under the condition that he would donate to her institute.
 Abramović stated that Jay-Z did not live up to his end of the deal, describing the performance as a "one-way transaction".
 However, two years later in 2015, Abramović publicly issued an apology stating she was never informed of Jay-Z's sizable donation.